-The Travelling Closet provides amazing photos of rescued pets to increase their chance of adoption.
-This program is currently open to our member shelters and rescues.
+The Travelling Closet provided amazing photos of rescued pets to increase their chance of adoption.
+This program was open to our member shelters and rescues.

-Volunteer photographers travel to animal organizations across Ontario to help them get cute photos of their adoptable pets.
-We provide costumes and props to assist in getting the perfect photo!
-Photo Volunteers are happy to work with shelter staff, foster parents and volunteers to teach them tips and tricks to taking great photos of animals.
+Volunteer photographers traveled to animal organizations across Ontario to help them get cute photos of their adoptable pets.
+We provided costumes and props to assist in getting the perfect photo!

 Let’s take a look at an example of a bad photograph vs one that shows off the adoptable pet!